Shire helps keep FTSE 100 afloat on bid speculation

 Healthcare companies have seen a wave of merger and acquisition speculation in the past two months.
 Shire has been tipped as a possible target partly because of its tax base in Ireland, where effective corporate tax rates are among the lowest in the world.
 The stock has risen nearly 30 percent since mid-April.

-Morrisons, which issued a profit warning in March, has seen its shares lose around 30 percent of their value this year.

-"I think you'll see bargain hunters stepping in ...
-They've had problems, there's obviously a big management reshuffle and a redesign - and the market's seeing that as a positive," said Ed Woolfitt, the head of trading at Galvan.
-He reckons the shares may move back towards 240 pence, the 200-day moving average.
-They now trade around 193 pence.

-Whitbread, Britain's biggest hotel and coffee shop operator, reported a robust start to the year, driven by strong growth at its Premier Inn hotels.
-Its shares rose 2.2 percent, making it the third top riser.
+Also supporting the index was Whitbread, Britain's biggest hotel and coffee shop operator, which reported a robust start to the year, driven by particularly strong growth at its Premier Inn hotels.
+Its shares rose 3 percent.

-Lloyds Banking Group, meanwhile, advanced 1.5 percent.
-Lloyds has narrowed the price range for the sale of a 25 percent stake in TSB to between 250 pence and 270 pence, sources familiar with the matter told Reuters.

 The FTSE had fallen in three of the previous four sessions, pressured by geopolitical concerns ranging from violence in Iraq to tensions between Russia and Ukraine, as well as speculation that the Bank of England will tighten policy before year-end.

-The index briefly extended its gains on Tuesday after British inflation fell more sharply than expected in May, giving the BoE some room to keep interest rates near record lows.
+The FTSE 100 briefly extended its gains on Tuesday after British inflation fell more sharply than expected in May, giving the BoE some room to keep interest rates near record lows.

+Ashtead shed 6 percent despite seeing a 50 percent rise in full-year pretax profit, beating its guidance, and expressing confidence a pick-up in U.S. and British construction would help deliver more growth in the next three to five years.

+"The only thing I can highlight as slightly negative is the increase in net debt ... the move lower (in the shares) seems overdone," said Jordan Hiscott, senior trader at ayondo markets.

+"In my opinion, Ashtead have produced an impressive set of figures with a positive position for future growth," he said, seeing scope for a move back up to 925 pence, some 11 percent from current levels.

-($1 = 0.5956 British pounds) (Additional reporting by Francesco Canepa; Editing by Larry King)
+BT Group proved the biggest drag on the FTSE 100 as concerns about a large increase in its pension deficit continued to weigh on the telecoms firm.
+Its shares dropped 1.7 percent. ($1 = 0.5956 British pounds) (Additional reporting by Francesco Canepa; Editing by Susan Fenton)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan